Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   may be attached to any other SDK request.
 </p>
 <p>
-  <span>If someone attempts to give consent for a second time, the SDK should ignore it as the consent is already given and nothing changes.</span>
+  If someone attempts to give consent for a second time, the SDK should ignore it as the consent is already given and nothing changes.
 </p>
 <h2 id="01H821RTQ7XHKNWRBHN0ZW49N9">Checking Consent Status</h2>
 <p>